jfrog/artifactory-docker-examples/dc-os/README.md

-##Artifactory-Pro Installation Guide for DC/OS
+##Artifactory-Pro installation guide for DC/OS
 [Install Artifactory-Pro by following this guide](Artifactory-Pro.md)

-##Artifactory Enterprise Installation Guide for DC/OS
+##Artifactory Enterprise installation guide for DC/OS
 [Install Artifactory Enterprise by following this guide](Artifactory-Ha.md)